 Radical cystectomy and lymph node dissection.
 A radical cystectomy is the removal of the whole bladder and possibly nearby tissues and organs.
-For men, the prostate and urethra also may be removed.
+For men, the prostate and part of the urethra are usually also removed.
 For women, the uterus, fallopian tubes, ovaries, and part of the vagina may be removed.
 For all patients, lymph nodes in the pelvis are removed.
 This is called a pelvic lymph node dissection.
 An extended pelvic lymph node dissection is the most accurate way to find cancer that has spread to the lymph nodes.
-Rarely, for some specific cancers, it may appropriate to remove only part of the bladder, which is called partial cystectomy.
+In rare, very specific situations, it might be appropriate to remove only part of the bladder, which is called partial cystectomy.
 However, this surgery is not the standard of care for people with muscle-invasive disease.

-During a laparoscopic or robotic cystectomy, the surgeon makes several small incisions, or cuts, instead of the 1 larger incision used for traditional surgery.
+During a laparoscopic or robotic cystectomy, the surgeon makes several small incisions, or cuts, instead of the 1 larger incision used for traditional open surgery.
 The surgeon then uses telescoping equipment with or without robotic assistance to remove the bladder.
 The surgeon must make an incision to remove the bladder and surrounding tissue.
-This type of operation requires a surgeon who is very experienced in minimally invasive surgery.
-Several studies are still in progress to determine whether laparoscopic or robotic cystectomy is as safe as the standard surgery and whether it is able to eliminate bladder cancer as successfully as standard surgery.
+This type of operation requires a surgeon who is very experienced in this type of surgery.
+Your doctor can discuss these options with you and help you make an informed decision.

 Urinary diversion.
 If the bladder is removed, the doctor will create a new way to pass urine out of the body.
 One way to do this is to use a section of the small intestine or colon to divert urine to a stoma or ostomy (an opening) on the outside of the body.
 The patient then must wear a bag attached to the stoma to collect and drain urine.

 Living without a bladder can affect a patient’s quality of life.
 Finding ways to keep all or part of the bladder is an important treatment goal.
-For some people with muscle-invasive bladder cancer, treatment plans involving chemotherapy and radiation therapy (see below) may be used as an alternative to removing the bladder.
+For some people with muscle-invasive bladder cancer, treatment plans involving chemotherapy and radiation therapy after optimal TURBT (see "Bladder preservation" in Treatments by Stage) may be used as an alternative to removing the bladder.

 Infections or urine leaks after cystectomy or a urinary diversion.
 If a neobladder has been created, a patient may sometimes be unable to urinate or completely empty the bladder.

-Men may be unable to have an erection, called erectile dysfunction, after cystectomy.
+The inability of a penis to become erect, called erectile dysfunction, after cystectomy.
 Sometimes, a nerve-sparing cystectomy can be performed.
 When this is done successfully, men may be able to have a normal erection.

-Damage to the nerves in the pelvis and loss of sexual feeling and orgasm for both men and women.
-Often, these problems can be fixed with further treatment.
+Damage to nerves in the pelvis and loss of sexual feeling and orgasm for men and women.
+These problems may be fixed with further treatment.

 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Learn more about the basics of cancer surgery.